-OFF or implicitly because it was enabled with
+OFF or implicitly because it was enabled

-ON but failed to initialize, aspects of
+ON but failed to initialize, aspects

-server operation that require the plugin will change.
+of server operation that require the plugin will change.
 For

 example, if the plugin implements a storage engine, existing

-tables for the storage engine become inaccessible, and attempts
+tables for the storage engine become inaccessible, and

-that use the default storage engine unless the
+tables that use the default storage engine unless the

 Disabling a plugin may require adjustment to other options.
-For

-example, if you start the server using
+For example, if you start the server using

 InnoDB is the